Wed to Sun: 10:00am – 6:00pm Mon-Tue: Closed

 Surgeries (Minimal Invasive)

 There will be no more pain or discomfort caused by Skin Lesion like cysts, Lipoma, cystic acne, folliculitis, boils, carbuncles, and abscesses.
-Prity Farooq has earned a full qualification as a surgeon for small surgeries and has established partnerships with the Royal College of Surgeons of Edinburgh, NHS, NB Medical Education, Royal College of General Practitioners, and the Royal Society of Medicine.
+Prity Farooq has earned a full qualification as a Aesthetic practitioner for small surgeries.
 If you are experiencing any of the conditions listed above, make an appointment for a consultation and enhance your confidence.

 Surgeries